austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Participated in CodeClub meetup where we decided that we will focus on Javascript/CSS/HTML for our projects.
 Completed the HTML/CSS section of FCC and started Bootstrap.

 **Thoughts**: Bootstrap seems helpful and makes CSS manageable.
 I can't wait to get to Javascript and the first projects!
 Also glad that there is an Oakland FCC meetup to learn with others.

+### Day 10: July 28, 2017

+**Today's Progress**: Completed Bootstrap and jQuery sections of FCC.
+Read the first FCC project.

+**Thoughts**: Excited to be working on projects!
+Really hope I can use my own IDE rather than codepen.
+I want to get comfortable working on my own setup and using git/github.
+Unfortunately, I won't be able to code tomorrow as I will be mountaineering at Mt.
+Shasta!